Nokia posts loss, future hinges on new Lumia sales

 "The clock is ticking for him.
 We really need some success," said Juha Varis, Danske Capital's senior portfolio manager whose fund owns Nokia shares.
 "Listening to Elop's voice, it sounded like he feels the pressure."

-Nokia is pinning its hopes on the new Lumia 820 and 920 models, which come in vivid colors, have high-resolution cameras and are due to hit the stores in November.
+Nokia is pinning its hopes on the new Lumia 820 and 920 models, which come in vivid colours, have high-resolution cameras and are due to hit the stores in November.

-The phones run on new Windows Phone 8 software, part of Elop's strategy switch in February 2011 to scrap Nokia's own software in favor of Microsoft's (MSFT.O).
+The phones run on new Windows Phone 8 software, part of Elop's strategy switch in February 2011 to scrap Nokia's own software in favour of Microsoft's (MSFT.O).

 Nokia shares briefly rose as much as 10 percent on the results but fell back later to be up 1.3 percent at 2.23 euros by 1510 GMT.